UMM-CSci-4453-S19/lab-7-decaf/README.md

 Now that you have a reasonable idea of how angular.js allows you to turn your index.html template into a full-fledged web-page, we are going to complicate matters slightly by interacting with the database.

 The key idea here is that we are going to add a mechanism allowing our server to act as an intermediary between the web page and the database.
 To this end we shall complicate our web server:  **most** of the time it will serve files from the `public` directory (this is where our angular files live), but, if we ask for the proper URL, it will also serve data that allows the cash register or the database to be updated.
-We could certainly saperate the web-page server from the data-server, however, ports are at a premium in the dungeon, its easier to manage **one** server rather than two, the individual requests are light enough that we don't need to worry about using two servers to improve our performance, and we remove the possibilities of any problematic cross-site scripting security getting in our way.
+We could certainly separate the web-page server from the data-server, however, ports are at a premium in the dungeon, its easier to manage **one** server rather than two, the individual requests are light enough that we don't need to worry about using two servers to improve our performance, and we remove the possibilities of any problematic cross-site scripting security getting in our way.

 As a first step lets expand our web server to provide files from the 'public' sub-directory, unless the requested URL look like '/buttons', in which case we will politely ask if the reader would like some buttons.